hellocathleen/react-app/README.md

 Point Break presents a simple, clean user interface for quick and easy navigation.
 Stop checking multiple weather sources every day.
 Sign up, sit back, and allow Point Break to let you know when to grab your board and go.

+## Visit
+We've deployed our app on Heroku!
+Please go to https://point-break-lhl.herokuapp.com/ to view it.

 ## Team Members
 Point Break was completed as the final project for Lighthouse Labs, Sept.
 2018.
 Team members who contributed to this project are:
 - Cathleen Melendez (Database, user registration and user profile)